tryethernal/hardhat-ethernal/README.md

 # Hardhat plugin for Ethernal

 [Ethernal](https://www.tryethernal.com) is a block explorer for EVM-based chains.
-You can use it with your local chain (the Hardhat network for example), or for chains deployed on remote servers.
+You can use it with your local chains (the Hardhat network for example), or for chains deployed on remote servers.

-It allows you to interact with contracts by generating automatically a UI for all read/write methods.
+It allows you to interact with contracts by automatically generating an UI for all read/write methods.
 You can also read contract variables in any blocks.

 To use Ethernal, you need to synchronize blocks, transactions & artifacts with the dashboard.
 This plugin allows you to easily do that instead of having to run the CLI separately.